Oriented hypergraphs and generalizing the Harary-Sachs theorem to integer matrices: Introduction and Background

 \section{Introduction and Background}

 The Harary-Sachs Theorem determines the coefficients for the characteristic polynomial of adjacency matrices of graphs through signed weighted sums of certain subgraphs \cite{SGBook, harary1962determinant, sachs1966teiler}.
-A uniform hypergraph generalization by Clark and Cooper appears in \cite{CLARK2022354}, while a signed graph version for the Laplacian appears in \cite{Sim1} by Belardo and Simi{\'c}.
+A uniform hypergraph generalization by Clark and Cooper appears in $\cite{CLARK2022354}$, while a signed graph version for the Laplacian appears in \cite{Sim1} by Belardo and Simi{\'c}.
 These results have since been shown to have a unifying context using oriented hypergraphs associated to any integer matrix using a finer approach needing only signed configurations.
 An oriented hypergraphic characterization of both the adjacency and Laplacian matrices appears in \cite{OHSachs}, the connection to reclaiming the matrix-tree theorem for both graphs and signed graphs appears in \cite{OHMTT}, generalizing Chaiken from \cite{Seth1}.
 Finally, a complete oriented hypergraphic classification of all minors of the adjacency and Laplacian matrices arising from integer matrices appeared in \cite{IH2} with the creation of the total-minor polynomial.

-We prove an improved version of the total-minor polynomial by exhibiting a new smallest class of hypergraphic mapping families necessary to determine all ordered cofactors of the Laplacian.
-This is accomplished by adapting the techniques from \cite{OHHada}, which produced a new formula for Hadamard's Maximum Determinant Problem for $\{\pm 1\}$-matrices, to the total minor polynomial introduced in \cite{IH2}.
+We prove an improved version of the total-minor polynomial by exhibiting a new smallest class of hypergraphic mapping families necessary to determine all Laplacian ordered cofactors.
+This is accomplished by adapting the techniques from \cite{OHHada}, which produces a new formula for Hadamard's Maximum Determinant Problem for $\{\pm 1\}$-matrices, to the total minor polynomial introduced in \cite{IH2}.
 We also introduce the concept of dual mapping families which allows for a new combinatorial proof that the spectrum for any Laplacian and its dual agree up to non-zero eigenvalues.
 Moreover, this indicates that similar results do not hold for off-diagonal minors.